apache/pulsar-client-go/README.md

 ### Go module 'ambiguous import' error

-If you've upgraded from a previous version of this library, you may run into an 'ambigous import' error when building.
+If you've upgraded from a previous version of this library, you may run into an 'ambiguous import' error when building.

 ```
 github.com/apache/pulsar-client-go/oauth2: ambiguous import: found package github.com/apache/pulsar-client-go/oauth2 in multiple modules
 ```

 The fix for this is to make sure you don't have any references in your `go.mod` file to the old oauth2 module path.
 So remove any lines similar to the following, and then run `go mod tidy`.

 ```